 For a child, getting a new stepparent and stepsiblings can be exciting—but it’s also a very big life change.

-The St. Louis Children’s Hospital Family Resource Center has many resources to help you and your family adapt.
+The St. Louis Children’s Hospital Center for Families Resource Library has many resources to help you and your family adapt.

 Tips to make the transition: